juliendelplanque/MatplotLibBridge/repository/MatplotLibBridge.package/MLBAnnotateCommand.class/README.md

-I am a wrapper for the matplotlib.annotate.bar function.
+I am a wrapper for the matplotlib.annotate function.

 - s : str